-- Arterial line: An arterial line is a tube that is placed into an artery (blood vessel), usually in the wrist or groin.
-The groin is the area where your abdomen meets your upper leg.
+- An arterial line is a tube placed into an artery (blood vessel), usually in the wrist or groin.
 An arterial line may be used for measuring your blood pressure or for taking blood.

-- Autonomic nervous system tests: Your caregiver may check for changes in how fast your heart beats when you take deep breaths.
-Your caregiver may also check for changes in your BP while you put your hand in ice cold water.
+- Autonomic nervous system tests: Your healthcare provider may check for changes in how fast your heart beats when you take deep breaths.
+Your healthcare provider may also check for changes in your BP while you put your hand in ice cold water.

 - Blood tests: A sample of your blood or urine may be sent to the lab for tests.
 These tests may be used to check your blood cell count.
 The tests can be done to make sure organs, such as your kidneys, are working correctly.